fnw/cpp_ml/README.md

 One of the goals of starting this little exploration was getting to work with the [Eigen](https://eigen.tuxfamily.org/) library.
 I'm still wrapping my head around it, so this might not be the prettiest Eigen code you've ever seen.

 ## Running the code
+**[UPDATE 20/06/2026]:** I've updated the code to be compatible with Eigen 5.0.0.

 The code assumes that Eigen is available on `./Eigen`.
-To compile the code, use `g++ -I ./Eigen file.cpp` and then run `a.out`.
+To compile the code, use `clang++ -I ./Eigen file.cpp` and then run `a.out`.
 You might also want to turn on optimizations, as per the recommendations of the Eigen developers.

 If you have Eigen installed system-wide, just change the includes and remove the -I flag from the compiler invocation.